Brand Guidelines // Authoritative Edition // 2026

 Swatch Name EDM Territory Hex Cultural Source

-Desaturated Amethyst Laser Violet #8474A1 UV lasers and violet light wash.
+Lifted Amethyst Laser Violet #A67CC0 UV lasers and violet light wash.
 The liminal colour — the transition between the grey area and the midnight.
 Already active as the brand's signature signal.

 Dusty Blush Laser Pink #B07A8A Neon pink laser wash over the crowd at peak time.
 The electric pink of progressive house and trance stages, desaturated to a mature, skin-toned blush.
 Natural pairing for the Afterglow SKU.